kdeldycke/awesome-engineering-team-management/README.md

 ## Engineering to Management Transition

 You always been a developer.
 Being offered [a management position is not a promotion.
-It is a change in career.](https://fractio.nl/2014/09/19/not-a-promotion-a-career-change/) Here is a couple of notes on that transition.
+It is a change in career](https://fractio.nl/2014/09/19/not-a-promotion-a-career-change/).

+These notes are part advices, part windows into management from the point of view of an engineer.
+Articles of the latter category are sometimes harsh - and sorry for the military undertone - but there to [discourage the faint-hearted recruits for management positions](https://youtu.be/b07887ZzKiw?t=40).

 * [Advice to new managers](https://twitter.com/farbodsaraf/status/967493247525322753).
 * [Going from Developer to Manager.
 What should I know or learn?](https://news.ycombinator.com/item?id=18823616)
+* [On being an Engineering Manager](https://ruiper.es/2018/01/15/on-being-an-engineering-manager/) - Some of these points needs nuance, but others are a good taste of things to come for first-time managers.
+* [Work at different management levels](https://larahogan.me/blog/manager-levels/) - A great proggressive breakup of what it feels like to work at different levels of management.
 * [As an engineering manager, this sounds like almost every startup I interview at](https://news.ycombinator.com/item?id=19188246) - Great insight about 1:1s, CTOs skipping them and the perils of not believing in hierarchies.
+* `It is a job where your goal is to try disappoint people most slowly.` ([source](https://news.ycombinator.com/item?id=18222488)).

 ## Building Teams

+Either you inherit an already existing team of have to start from scratch, you'll need to practive the art of building (and consolidating) them.

 * [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.
 * [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - `If you have one team where the magic is flourishing, don’t kill it.
 Feed it, grow it, and let it be a source of further strong teams.
 No rushing.`